avocado-framework/avocado/docs/source/GetStartedGuide.rst

 Getting Started
 ===============

+Those who prefer video-introduction, take a look at :ref:`other_resources`.
-The first step towards using Avocado is, quite obviously, installing it.
+Either way first step towards using Avocado is, quite obviously, installing it.

 ..
 Note: this section section shares content with the project README
          file.
 When editing this section, also sync the content with